airbytehq/airbyte/docs/integrations/sources/zenloop.md

 * [AnswersSurveyGroup](https://docs.zenloop.com/reference#get-answers-for-survey-group) \(Incremental\)
 * [SurveyGroups](https://docs.zenloop.com/reference#get-list-of-survey-groups)

-The `Answers` and `AnswersSurveyGroup` stream respectively have an optional survey_id parameter.
+The `Answers` and `AnswersSurveyGroup` stream respectively have an optional survey_id parameter that can be set by filling the `public_hash_id` field of the connector configuration.
 If not provided answers for all surveys (groups) will be pulled.

 ### Data type mapping